 While in Kyoto, we chose to overlook the ostentatious Kinkakuji in favour of the sublime and in my opinion evermore harmonious Ginkakuji.
-We reached the temple grounds at sunset when the buildings were gathering shadows about themselves and cavorting with the remains of sunlight.
+We reached the temple grounds just before sunset when the buildings were gathering shadows about themselves, cavorting with the remains of sunlight.

 Having survived many earthquakes and fires,the main buildings sit stoically silent in their dark-wood splendour and I felt immediately at ease here.
-There is something about Ginkakuji that strikes at the heart of the elusive meaning of “wabi-sabi” and my own personal aesthetic of beauty which makes this my favourite temple in Kyoto.
+There is something about Ginkakuji that strikes at the heart of the elusive meaning of “wabi-sabi” and my own personal interpretation of what is “beautiful” which makes this my favourite temple in Kyoto.